 The Group issues equity-settled share-based payments to its employees.
-The Group recognised total expenses of £1,219,000 (2020: £789,000) relating to equity-settled share-based payment transactions in the year.
+The Group recognised total expenses of £835,000 (2021: £1,219,000) relating to equity-settled share-based payment transactions in the year. £414,000 (2021: £619,000) is recognised within staff costs and £421,000 (2021: £600,000) in non-underlying costs.

-Any charges relating to schemes introduced as one-off schemes as part of the listing are included in non-underlying costs because the Directors view these schemes as a reward to employees for their past performance prior to the IPO.
+Any charges relating to schemes introduced as one-off schemes as part of the listing on AIM in 2018 are included in non-underlying costs because the directors view these schemes as a reward to employees for their past performance prior to the IPO and on acquisitions.
+Additionally, in the current year there has been £260,000 of charges in respect of employees leaving a share scheme but remaining with the business.
+One off accelerated charges required under IFRS 2 due to employees leaving the scheme, as a result of COVID or the reduction in share price following the trading announcement in March 2022, are also excluded from underlying charges as once an individual has left the scheme this charge is an accounting requirement only and is not an alternative form of remuneration for the employee.
 All charges relating to other recurring LTIP or SAYE schemes are included as a normal operating expense.

-The following schemes were in place during the period.
+The following schemes were in place during the period: